 - You must be a Georgetown student to qualify for the fellowship.
 However, you do not have to be an English major.
 The fellowship is open to all undergraduate and graduate students.

 For further information, please contact Lannan Center Program Coordinator Patricia Guzman.

 How to Apply

-Again, you do not need to be a poet to apply to the program, but you should have had some prior acquaintance with the practice or the study of the arts (in or outside of class) in order to benefit fully from the year’s events.
+Again, you do not need to be a poet or writer to apply to the program, but you should have had some prior acquaintance with the practice or the study of the arts (in or outside of class) in order to benefit fully from the year’s events.
 You should demonstrate a firm interest in contemporary arts and letters and must show evidence of a serious commitment to independent study.

 The letter should be approximately 250 words.
 Please include your year and major.
 Please e-mail your application to Patricia Guzman.